akazer2/svsLib/README.md

 then written in tiff format.
   * The Libtiff library is used for the writing of the images.

+6.```ndpi_partition__no_overlap(int mag, int w, int h, int overlap_percent, std::string image path)```
+  * mag :- Magnification level
+  * w, h :- Tile width and height
+  * image_path :- Image path
+  * This function is provided for users using the latest stable version of openslide.
+It makes a system call to the ndpisplit binaries that will tile the ndpi image at a given magnification with tiles of size w and h.
+It is highly recommended that if ndpi images need processing, the master branch from the openslide git be used.

+7.```ndpi_partition_no_overlap(int mag, int w, int h, int overlap_percent, std::string image path)```
+  * mag :- Magnification level
+  * w, h :- Tile width and height
+  * overlap_percent :- Percentage of overlap between tiles
+  * image_path :- Image path
+  * Adds overlap between tiles to ndpi_partition_no_overlap

 ####Driver.cpp

-1. Driver.cpp is simple driver program that consumes svsLibrary and demonstrates its features.
+1. Driver.cpp is simple driver program that consumes the tilerLibrary and demonstrates its features.

-2.  driver simply searches through a directory that is provided by the user and creates a vector of SVS files.
+2.  driver simply searches through a directory that is provided by the user and creates a vector of files.

 3. Its then provides examples on how to use the functions provided in the library.